Eschatologue/CM_wiki/docs/class/fighter/index.md

 To qualify for a new class, you must have a score of at least 13 in the primary ability of the new class and your current classes.

-- Gain the following traits from the Core Fighter Traits table: Hit Point Die, proficiency with Martial weapons, and training with Light and Medium armor and Shields.
+- Gain the following traits from the Core Fighter Traits table: Hit Point Die, proficiency with Martial weapons, and training with Light and Medium armour and Shields.
 - Gain the Fighter's level 1 features, which are listed in the Fighter Features table.

 ## Fighter Class Features